Look at that MSNBC now with a countdown on the number of days till Obama takes the oath of office.

 But this goes straight to my point about all of the idiots on our side and in the media expecting Pelosi and Reed and Obama and everybody to govern from the center.

-It came into play during the Reagan years, and it was designed to supplement your own investment program, dollars that you have earned in a retirement plan that was independent of social security.
+It came into play during the Reagan years, and it was designed to supplement your own investment program, dollars that you have earned in a retirement plan that was independent of Social Security.

-And of course, the way it works, you you're obviously your company offers you the 401k, you can take a percentage of the gross, your gross pay every month and put that in your 401k.
+You can take a percentage of the gross, your gross pay every month and put that in your 401k.

 It reduces your taxable income.

-The government is looting, losing 80 billion dollars a year.
+The government is losing $80 billion.

 We can't afford to lose this kind of money.